percy/example-percy-java-selenium/README.md

 # example-percy-java-selenium
-Example app demonstrating Percy's Java Selenium integration.
+Example app used by the [Percy Java Selenium tutorial](https://docs.percy.io/docs/java-selenium-testing-tutorial) demonstrating Percy's Java Selenium integration.

 This example app is an HTTP server that serves a fork of the [TodoMVC](https://github.com/tastejs/todomvc) [Vanilla-ES6](https://github.com/tastejs/todomvc/tree/master/examples/vanilla-es6)